Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Fourier analytic upper bound

-\begin{proof} The case $K_\alpha = K_\beta = 1$ follows from \cite[Proposition 2.1]{bradshaw2020incidence}.
 Now, we will tackle the general case.
-To do so, we will partition $P$ into $K_\beta$ groups $P_1, P_2, \cdots, P_{K_\beta}$ such that all the balls in $P_i$ are disjoint, in particular essentially distinct.
+To do so, we will partition $P$ into $K_\beta$ groups $P_1, P_2, \cdots, P_{K_\beta}$ such that all the balls in $P_i$ are disjoint.
 Consider a graph on the set of $\delta$-balls of $P$, with two balls connected by an edge if they intersect.
 Then each ball has maximum degree $K_\beta - 1$ by assumption.
 To construct the desired partition of $P$, we employ the following well-known lemma from graph theory, which follows from for example Brook's theorem in \cite{brooksthm}: \begin{lemma} Any graph with maximum degree $n$ admits a coloring of the vertices with $n+1$ colors such that no two adjacent vertices share the same color. \end{lemma} In other words, we may partition of $P$ into $K_\beta$ many sets $P_1, P_2, \dots, P_{K_\beta}$, such that any two intersecting $\delta$-balls in $P$ must belong in different sets of the partition, so the $\delta$-balls in each $P_i$ are disjoint.